MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/clipboard.md

 ### <a name="clear"></a> Clear clipboard contents
 Clears clipboard contents

-##### Input Parameters
+##### Input parameters
-- This action doesn't require any input
+This action doesn't require any input.

-##### Variables Produced
+##### Variables produced
-- This action doesn't produce any variables
+This action doesn't produce any variables.

 ##### <a name="clear_onerror"></a> Exceptions
-- This action doesn't include any exceptions
+This action doesn't include any exceptions.